Whether you bring in a pro to help you update your website — or do it yourself — there are 10 things to do before you hit the publish button.

 How you present yourself online speaks volumes about your company.

-Sandy Hubbard is a Marketing Strategist for the Printing Industry.
-She consults with owners of print and media businesses of all sizes — building visibility and increasing sales using solid techniques and a proven methodology.
+Sandy Hubbard is an expert Marketing Strategist specializing in the Printing Industry.
+She consults with Print CEOs and owners of print, media, and platform businesses of all sizes — helping marketing teams build visibility and increase sales.

 Read more from Sandy here.